vapstack/htm/README.md

 }
 ```

-Caching is done by using the function pointer as a key.
+Caching is done by using the **function pointer as a key**,
+closures are therefore executed at most once, regardless of captured variables.

 ## Typed Values